scof00/portfolio/readme.txt

 DESCRIPTION:

-MONICA is a carefully crafted and modern HTML website template designed for freelancers, social media managers, and marketing consultants who help businesses and companies improve their online presence and establish long-lasting relationships with their communities.
-It is an excellent tool for telling people about your skills and credentials, experience, and other offerings, giving them a better idea of who you are.
+FLARE is a free landing page and website template designed for digital agency or startup.
+With this template, you can now easily create a website that would make a strong and lasting impression.
+Its trendy, modern, and sophisticated style will surely help your site to stand out visually and grab the attention of those potential clients.

 ==================================================================================================